yjw071218/hangman/README_en.md

       - Medium: 1500 points
       - Hard: 2000 points
       - Extreme: 4000 points
-    - **Bonus points**: You earn 100 points for each consecutive correct guess.
+    - **Bonus points**: You earn bonus points for each consecutive correct guess.

 6. **Game Over**:
     - You have 6 incorrect guesses before the game ends.
 The game will also end if the timer runs out.